ContinuumBridge/ContinuumBridge.github.io/spur/developer_guide.md

 ## Introduction
 This guide describes some more advanced features of Spur, that will principally be of interest to developers who are integrating Spur with other back-end systems.
 It contains the following:

-[Overview of API Calls Using the Email Alert](overview-of-api-calls-using-the-email-alert) - A descritpion of the general-purpose RESTful API.
+[Overview of API Calls Using the Email Alert](#overview-of-api-calls-using-the-email-alert) - A descritpion of the general-purpose RESTful API.

-[Specific APIs](specific-apis) - APIs to specific applications, such as the IBM Watson IoT Platform and InfluxDB.
+[Specific APIs](#specific-apis) - APIs to specific applications, such as the IBM Watson IoT Platform and InfluxDB.

-[Dynamic Screen Updating](dynamic-screen-updating) - How to update update the screen of the button from an API.
+[Dynamic Screen Updating](#dynamic-screen-updating) - How to update update the screen of the button from an API.

-[Other Functions](other-functions) - How to combine delays with LED screens and setting wakeup behaviour.

 ## Overview of API Calls Using the Email Alert
 In a future release of the Spur portal, there will be more types of alert boxes.
 Currently all advanced functions are accessed by using key words (prefixed by a #) in the email alert box, as in the example below: